feature-hub/feature-hub/docs/help/faq.md

 Therefore, only evergreen browsers (and Node >= 8) are supported out-of-the-box.

 An integrator could still choose to support IE11 though, by transpiling the published sources to ES5 while creating its bundle.
-For example, if webpack is used, the [babel-loader][] can be configured with an `exclude` option like this:
+For example, if Webpack is used, the [babel-loader][] can be configured with an `exclude` option like this:

 ```js